-Today, Waymo and Jaguar both the companies officially announced that they have made a partnership to take the concept of “self-driving car” one step ahead.
+Today, Waymo and Jaguar, both companies, officially announced that they have made a partnership to take the concept of the “self-driving car” one step ahead.

-John Krafcik, the Chief Executive Officer of Waymo has said previously that the testing of the vehicles will start from this year, whereas incorporating these will get done from the year 2020.
+John Krafcik, the Chief Executive Officer of Waymo, has said previously that the testing of the vehicles will start this year, whereas incorporating these will get done from the year 2020.

-Talking about the I-Pace, it’s the first battery-powered SUV from Jaguar, the luxury vehicle brand of Jaguar Land Rover, the British car manufacturer.
-Tata Motor’s of India owns this one and it was released at the beginning of this month.
+The I-Pace is the first battery-powered SUV from Jaguar, the luxury vehicle brand of Jaguar Land Rover, the British car manufacturer.
+Tata Motor of India owns this one, and it was released at the beginning of this month.